chkp-dhouari/SourceGuard/README.md

  ## LINUX Installation:

  The installation on Linus is pretty much the same as MacOS by downloading the sourceguard-cli file on your linux system or VM.
- You can build Linux VMs using virtual box automatically in a devops manner with the Vagrant I provide with my mastering Kubernetes course located at:
+ You can build Linux VMs using virtual box automatically in a devops manner with the Vagrant I provided with my mastering Kubernetes course.
+The Vagrant script will also install Docker and installation steps are located at:

 https://github.com/chkp-dhouari/Mastering-Kubernetes/blob/master/Provision-the-Kubernetes-environment.md